 Symptoms of allergy and hypersensitivity may affect the body in the sinuses, the airways, the mucous membranes, the lungs or the skin.
 Some individuals develop problems in all of these areas.
 Sinus symptoms may include congestion, watery or sticky discharges, pain and pressure.
 Sinus inflammation can also trigger facial headaches as well as migraine headaches and vascular headaches.

 The use of acupuncture and dietary therapy can be very helpful to reduce or eliminate the signs and symptoms of allergic and irritant asthma and sinus disease.
 Patients report that they can use fewer medications and feel better.

 Acupuncture therapy and traditional herbal medicine prepared from different roots, barks, flowers, and fruits, are reasonable alternatives for people to evaluate when they suffer from complex physical disorders like asthma.
 It is not well known, but emotional stress can also be a factor in asthmatic episodes, and Oriental medicine can also address these issues.

 Dr. L.B.
 Grotte, M.D., was the first physician in Ohio to be board certified in both acupuncture and Chinese herbology.
-He has studied Oriental medicine since 1972 and has practiced Oriental medicine in Cleveland for more than 27 years.
+He has studied Oriental medicine since 1972 and has practiced Oriental medicine in Cleveland since 1980.
 Our small practice specializes in creating individualized treatment plans combining Western and Oriental methods.
-Call us at 440-461-7488 or visit our website for more information, or to make an appointment.
+Call us at 440-461-7488 or visit our website for more information.